-Herbal Incense powder by Nado Poizokhang is made for purification ceremony.
-It is used in monasteries and home alike.
+Herbal Incense powder by Nado Poizokhang is made for purification ceremonies.
+It is used in monasteries and homes alike.
 The powder is filled into statues and incense bowls and burned during the ceremonies producing a cleansing and fragrant smoke.

 How to use it:

 Incense powder can be burned on a charcoal disk in a heat-safe dish.
 Place at least 2 inches of sand and/or ash at the bottom of your heat-safe dish.
 Add the ignited charcoal tablet directly in the middle of your sand and wait at least five minutes for it to bur before placing any incense on top of it.

 100 grams net content.

 It comes sealed in a decorative drawstring bag.